rspamd/rspamd.com/doc/quickstart.md

 ### TLS Setup

 It is strongly recommended to setup TLS for your mail system.
 We suggest to use certificates issued by [Let’s&nbsp; Encrypt](https://letsencrypt.org) as they are free to use and are convenient to manage.
-To get such a certificate for your domain you need to allow Let’s&nbsp;Encrypt to check your domain.
-There are many tools available for these purposes, including the official client and couple of alternative clients, for example [acmetool](https://github.com/hlandau/acme).
-The setup is fairly simple: just type

-    add-apt-repository ppa:hlandau/rhea
-    apt-get update
-    apt-get install acmetool
-    acmetool quickstart
-    acmetool want mail.example.com
+You can read more about this topic in one of the quides available in the Internet, for instance, [this one](https://www.upcloud.com/support/secure-postfix-using-lets-encrypt/).
 In this guide, we assume that all services have the same certificate which might not be desired if you want greater levels of security.

 ### Postfix setup

-We assume that you are installing Postfix with your OS's package manager (e.g. `apt-get install postfix`).
+We assume that you are installing Postfix with your OS's package manager (e.g. `apt install postfix`).
 Here is the desired configuration for Postfix:

 <div><!-- Do not change the DOM structure -->
     <a class="btn btn-info btn-block btn-code" data-toggle="collapse" data-target="#main_cf">